|

 1907 |

 9th January: May wins at the [German] Reich court in Leipzig the Münchmeyer process in 3rd session.
 About the repayment of damages is yet to be decided.
 May's legal representative Rudolf Netcke put a sum to the Waldröschen alone to 250.000 Mark!
-On 11th Februar May gave the following sworn statement:
+On 11th Februar May gave the following sworn statement: I

-swear in the name of the Omnipotent and Omniscient God
+swear in the name of the Omnipotent and Omniscient God 7th

-7th April: The Münchmeyer's successor Adalbert
+April: The Münchmeyer's successor Adalbert Fischer dies.
+On

-Fischer dies.
-On the 15th April 1907 reports the Münchmeyer's lawyer
+the 15th April 1907 reports the Münchmeyer's lawyer

 Dr.Gerlach May and his associates for perjury.
-The reproach is proven
+The reproach

-untenable.
+is proven untenable.
 Münchmeyer's succesor … has made such changes that between the old and his new edition a difference of hundreds of pages appeared.
 This is after all just horrible!
 If some person would dare to cut and paintbrush pictures of a painter or to hack and chisel statues of a sculptor and offer such mutilations for sale as originals, the whole Presscorp would take the cause of the injured artist and brand the falsificator in such way that he would not be able to show his face again.
 [Karl May: Ein Schundverlag, p.
 852f.]
+13th

-13th September: Meeting with the Hausschatz editor Otto Denk.
+September: Meeting with the Hausschatz editor Otto Denk.

-After nine years May is ready to write again for the ›Deutscher
+After nine years May is ready to write again for the

-Dschinnistan.
-By this he makes a move into fine literature.
-With the
+for 'Mir von Dschinnistan.
+By this he makes a move

-readers of ›Hausschatz‹, who expected the old travel stories full of
+expected the old travel stories full of action as before,

-action as before, this novel finds little approval. |
+this novel finds little approval. |

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |